Eggeling-Lab-Microscope-Software/TRAIT2D/sphinx/source/tracker_gui.rst

     b.
 Light spot

 13. **Preview**: Preview detection results for the current frame.
+14. **Test run**: Run linking for a select range of frames.
+15. **Save parameters**: Save set parameters in csv file.
-14. **Run tracking algorithm**: Run tracking algorithm and save an image sequence with highlighted trajectories.
+16. **Run tracking algorithm**: Run tracking algorithm and save an image sequence with highlighted trajectories.
 Close the "save as" window without providing any name if you don't want to save the file.
+17. **Load parameters**: Load parameters from a csv file.
-15. **Save data**: Save all trajectories into a `.csv` file.
+18. **Save data**: Save all trajectories into a `.csv` file.
-16. **Preview and navigate through the image sequence**
+19. **Preview and navigate through the image sequence**

     a.
 Preview window